Corrado Fabi: Career

-He is the younger brother of Teo Fabi, also a racing driver.
-In 1984 they shared a Brabham Formula One drive, with Corrado deputising for Teo when Teo's commitments to CART racing in the USA took precedence.
-After his opportunities in Formula One dried up, Corrado Fabi raced briefly in Champcars before effectively retiring to look after the family business interests.
+In 1983 Fabi made his debut in Formula One with Osella at the Brazilian Grand Prix.
+Despite the car's lack of competitiveness, which marred his season, Fabi was able to show form, regularly outqualifying his team mate Piercarlo Ghinzani.
+In 1984 he shared a Brabham Formula One drive with his brother Teo, deputising for him when Teo's commitments to CART racing in the USA took precedence.
+After his opportunities in Formula One dried up, Corrado Fabi raced briefly in CART before retiring to look after the family business.